MateoBodon/microalpha/docs/results_wrds.md

 > Latest run: **2025-11-21T00-28-22Z-54912a8** (`configs/wfv_flagship_wrds.yaml`, 2005-01-03 -> 2024-04-30, 25 folds with 252-day forward tests (~12.0 months))

+*(Metrics below reflect the pre-tightening spec.
+On 2025-11-21 we tightened exposure/turnover limits; rerun with the updated config to refresh these numbers.)*

+**Rerun status (2025-11-22):** a smoke walk-forward using the tightened caps finished on `2025-11-22T00-21-14Z-c792b44` (2015–2019 window) with Sharpe≈0.06 and MaxDD≈40%—drawdown cap now binds.
+A full 2005–2024 rerun with the tightened spec is still pending; previous attempts exceeded the interactive time window (>2h).
+Run it locally with a longer wall clock if you need the updated headline metrics.

 ## Performance Snapshot

 | Metric | Value |